votingworks/functional-diagrams-hardware/vxscan/functional-diagram-scanner.md

 f = function
 i = input
 o = output
-s = another system outside the scanner
-The numbers in the node name correspond with the VotingWorks dFMEA document as of February 2024.
+s = function from another system outside the scanner The numbers in the node name correspond with the VotingWorks dFMEA document as of February 2024.
 Each block of nodes and connections represent roughly a functional chain for one type of major input and output.
 -->